How to write a successful Hotel pitch and secure free accommodation as a travel blogger. Read more on www.allaboutrosalilla.com

 • Your contact information

 Before hitting send it is important to consider your subject line.
-Hotels will get hundreds of e-mails every day pitching collaborations so you don’t want yours to get lost in the mix.
-I generally use Press Enquiry as I feel that this piques a hotel’s interest but “Collaboration Request” or “Blogger Collaboration for June (for example)” would work well too.
+Hotels will get hundreds of emails every day pitching collaborations so you don’t want yours to get lost in the mix.
+We generally use Press Enquiry as we feel that this piques a hotel’s interest but “Collaboration Request” or “Blogger Collaboration for June (for example)” would work well too.

-Once I have sent my e-mail it is so important to follow up.
-I can’t begin to tell you how often I get an immediate response to a follow up email.
+Once we have sent our email it is so important to follow-up.
+We can’t begin to tell you how often we get an immediate response to a follow-up email.
 Hotels can get many messages a day so yours may have got set aside to the “to do later” pile and then forgotten.
 Part of learning how to write a successful hotel pitch is in how you follow up.

 Sending the hotel a reminder that you are serious about working with them is often the push that they need to collaborate with you.
-It is important not to come across as desperate so I will often follow up with an e-mail after about a week to say that I am trying to finalise details with my travel diary and wondered if they had time to consider a collaboration.
+It is important not to come across as desperate so we will often follow up with an email after about a week to say that we are trying to finalise details with our travel diary and wondered if they had time to consider a collaboration.

 You will get a lot of No’s